 Management Structure - The organisational management structure is headed by the Chief Executive Dr Huw Bowen.
-The Chief Executive was supported by the Senior Leadership Team, consisting of two Executive Directors and the Director of Finance and Resources.
-The Senior Team was in turn supported by six Service Managers, which together formed the Corporate Management Team.
+The Chief Executive is supported by the Senior Leadership Team, consisting of two Executive Directors and the Director of Finance and Resources.
+The Senior Team is in turn supported by six Assistant Directors, which together form the Corporate Management Team.

-Employees - the Council employed 705 full time equivalent staff as at the end of March 2017.
+Employees - the Council employed 680 full time equivalent staff as at the end of March 2018.
 The Council has developed a Workforce Strategy which recognises the value and importance of Council staff in delivering services and achieving the Council's priorities.